PhirePhly/fcix/www/_participants.md

 permalink: /participants/
 ---

 Are you not on this list and want to be?
-Contact us.
+Contact us - <contact@fcix.net>

 The members of FCIX include: